Get A Free Estimate

 A cesspool is a pit into which a concrete or cement wall has been placed.
 It is here that waste water will flow and drain into the soil.
 Cesspools serve as overflow pits for the septic tank.
 In time the drainage area that is around the cesspool becomes saturated, and more pools may have to be dug to handle the volume of waste.
 This is why routine cesspool pumping and maintenance is vital.

-Cesspools which serve only as “overflow” pits from septic tanks are much more efficient than the older systems because they receive much less solid material.
+Cesspools which serve only as “overflow” pits from septic tanks are much more effective than the older systems because they receive much less solid material.
 However, where there is no septic tank to hold the solids, the cesspool will require much more maintenance.
 Over time, when the drainage area around the leaching pool becomes saturated, additional pools may have to be dug to handle the volume.

 THE BENEFITS OF HAVING A STRONG SEPTIC TANK

-If you have a well designed and properly designed septic system in your Suffolk County home, it can last you several decades.
+If you have a well designed and properly designed septic system in your home, it can last you several decades.
 It could also potentially fail in several years.
 That is up to you and how well you care for your waste management.
 If you rely on the guidance of the professional team at AAA Dependable Cesspool Sewer & Drains, you will have a waste management system for many years to come.

 It does not take too much money to care for your septic system.
 However, it can also be easy to spend thousands of dollars on repairs and reinstallations in the future.
 The best way to properly care for your septic system is to limit your usage of water, and do not flush anything besides waste and toilet paper down the toilet.
 Another way of maintaining a healthy septic system is to avoid hazardous materials going down the drains of your sinks.
 These little behaviors could add up to costly repairs in the future.